peteseta/physics-ia/main.typ

 // ext 2: ?? ask chat
 // last resort = exp could be repeated with ... to reduce error (but not  relevant for me cus it's alr okay)

-To further explore the factors that affect tone in a guitar, other IVs may be
+To further explore the factors that affect a guitar's tone or harmonic composition, other IVs may be explored:
-explored:

 #figure(
   caption: "Possible extensions to the investigation",